jalkal/hexagonal-kata-kotlin/README.md

 #### 8.a Update to the external services version 2

 Same as before, update the version to 2 and make everything compile again.
 You will see that your modifications should not imply the business logic, as there is no change there.
-Just modify adapters and controller and ready to test again.
+Just modify adapters and controller and ready to test again. (copy `kata-test-data/2.b` files to `test/resources`)

 #### 8.b Premium discounts